 Growing up with a strong interest in learning about new parts of the world I decided to pick Asia as my regional studies focus.
 In doing so I needed to also select an Asian language for my degree requirement.
 At my school only two Asian language options were available: Chinese and Japanese.
 Due to more exposure to Japanese culture from childhood in art, manga, TV shows, food, etc. I chose Japanese as my language choice.

 Choosing to study Asia as my regional focus made a ever-changing impact on my life back then and even now.
-I wouldn’t be where I am right now, or dating my boyfriend right now, or even blogging I believe if I hadn’t made the choice to select my major.
+I wouldn’t be where I am right now.
 Selecting my major had such a strong ripple effect on my life that it has become a significant part of it.

 While taking language classes my first semester in school I was invited to many cultural events hosted by all of the international clubs on campus.
 Heading to an event one day, which I happened to be running late to, I came across a group of international students from Asia.
 I knew from their poster that they were South Korean.
 At that time I knew a little about Korea and much less about Korean culture and language.
 Since I had only intended to visit the Japanese scheduled events recommended by my professor I did not think to stop by any other tables.
 However, upon walking past the group of Koreans I was offered a flag.